-- Use a plagiarism checker – an online tool can help you catch any issues.
+- Use a plagiarism checker – an online tool can help you identify any issues.

 The consequences of plagiarising

 If a doctor is intentionally deceitful in order to gain a financial advantage, they may be guilty of a criminal offence under the Fraud Act (2006).
-GMC guidance in Good Medical Practicesays that you must always be honest about your experience, qualifications and position, particularly when applying for posts.
+GMC guidance says that you must always be honest about your experience, qualifications and position, particularly when applying for posts.
 The GMC is known to take a keen interest in situations where a doctor’s probity is called into question.

 During past application processes, the GMC has seen a number of cases where junior doctors were accused of plagiarism on application forms.
 This led to sanctions ranging from warnings through to erasure from the medical register.
 Many of the doctors involved had reproduced material from websites, with others being found to have copied from their colleagues.